Reprovision a machine

 Don’t forget to kill the screen(1) session when you’re done.

-Reprovision the box using the Jenkins job specific to the environment.
+Reprovision the box using the “Launch VMs” Jenkins job in the enviroment’s

 Remove any entries for the box from your SSH